0xfeefee/Koshchei/README.md

 ## Structure
 - See: [docs/Time.md](./docs/Time.md) for estimated time spent working on this project.
-- See: [docs/Idea.md](./docs/Idea.md) for a rough idea of what this game is supposed to be.
 - Configure the build metaprogram directly in: [./build/config.jai](./build_config.jai).

 ## Build